greyversarex/Continue/replit.md

 - **Working Areas**: Geographic coverage specification for driver availability zones
 - **File Upload System**: Avatar and document upload functionality with validation and storage
 - **Admin Panel Integration**: Complete admin interface for driver CRUD operations within the existing dashboard
+- **Country Management Interface**: Admin sections for viewing, managing, and deleting countries with multilingual support
+- **City Management Interface**: Admin sections for viewing, managing, and deleting cities with country relationship display
 - **API Endpoints**: Full RESTful API with create, read, update, delete, and authentication endpoints
+- **Geographic API Endpoints**: RESTful API for countries (`/api/countries`) and cities (`/api/cities`) with proper relationships and filtering
+- **Dynamic Form Integration**: Dropdown lists in tour and hotel creation forms that dynamically load countries and cities from the database
 - **Login Interface**: Dedicated driver login page with responsive design and error handling

 ### API Design